raganwald-deprecated/homoiconic/2010/10/let.md

 p.p.s.
 There's an excellent discussion of variable hoisting in [this excellent article][answers].

+NEW!
+[Kestrels, Quirky Birds, and Hopeless Egocentricity](http://leanpub.com/combinators), all of my writing about combinators, collected into one conevnient and inexpensive e-book!

 Follow [me](http://reginald.braythwayt.com) on [Twitter](http://twitter.com/raganwald).
 I work with [Unspace Interactive](http://unspace.ca), and I like it.

 [eee_closures]: http://japhr.blogspot.com/2010/10/gah-i-still-dont-know-closures.html